marcelthnk/Trabalho-ArqComp-DGEMM/README.md

+This project was made in the Computer Architecture course in UFRJ.
+During the project we made several adjustments and upgrades aiming to increase the speed and efficiency of matrix multiplication, an algorithm that is used for a lot of activities in the Computation area.

 Chapter 2:
 The compilation in Linux is: gcc -Oi -o dgemm_jk_Oi linuxDGEMM.c Where "i" in "-Oi" and "_Oi" is the number of the optimization (O0, O1, O2, O3) and "j" in "_jk" is the size of the matrix (1024, 2048, 4096, 8192)